jonmmease/avenger/README.md

 We expect it will be possible to substantially improve PNG rendering performance in the future by performing the conversion from Vega scenegraph to Avenger scene graph in the Deno JavaScript runtime using the `avenger-vega-renderer` package.

-## Comparison to standard Altair html renderer
+## Comparison to standard Vega-Altair html renderer
-The standard Altair `html` renderer relies on Vega's built-in `canvas` renderer, which performs rendering using an [HTML Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+The standard Vega-Altair `html` renderer relies on Vega's built-in `canvas` renderer, which performs rendering using an [HTML Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 Initial informal benchmarking indicates that Avenger is significantly faster than the canvas renderer for marks with many instances (e.g. large scatter plots), however the time Vega takes to generate the scenegraph is often much larger than the rendering time, so the perceived benefit of enabling the `avenger-html` renderer isn't always noticeable.

 One motivation for integrating VegaFusion with Avenger in the future is to make it possible to render large marks without passing the full dataset through Vega's scene graph generation logic,